Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Call your eye doctor if your RGP lenses cause pain, redness, light sensitivity, discharge, or sudden blurry vision.
 You should also reach out if the lens feels chipped, cracked, scratched, or uncomfortable even after cleaning.
 Changes in comfort can come from lens fit, deposits, dry eye, or damage to the lens surface.
 Don't keep wearing a lens that hurts or makes your vision worse.

 A follow-up visit can help your eye doctor adjust the fit, review your care routine, or decide whether a different lens design is needed.
+Once your fit is finalized, you can order contact lenses online using the exact RGP lens details from your prescription.

 References